cosmos/cosmos-sdk/README.md

 These are common factors that many people wish to have in a crypto-currency system, so instead of trying to start from scratch, developers can extend the functionality of Basecoin using the plugin system, just writing the custom business logic they need, and leaving the rest to the basecoin system.

 Interested in building a plugin?
-Then [read more details here](./Plugins.md)
+Then [read more details here](./Plugins.md) and then you can follow a [simple tutorial](https://github.com/tendermint/basecoin-examples/blob/master/pluginDev/tutorial.md) to get your first plugin working.

 ## Using the CLI